Can pets eat Cinnamon?

 Description

-Cinnamon is an aromatic spice made from dried bark of Cinnamomum trees and sold as ground powder, quills (sticks), extracts, and essential oils.
+Cinnamon is an aromatic spice from the dried bark of Cinnamomum trees, sold as ground powder, quills (sticks), extracts, and essential oils.
 Common market types include cassia and Ceylon cinnamon.
-For pets, the form matters because concentrated oils and extracts are much stronger than culinary powder.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.